Types of Properties in Singapore

 How to Deal with Landlords

 We all know that dealing with landlords can be tricky in any country.
 Just a word of caution from our side, make sure to be prepared for tricky situations with your landlords (I too have my own personal experience with this in Singapore).
-During the handover (the day that you take the keys from the landlord), go over the inventory list, check that all items are there and working and note what is missing or faulty, and take plenty of pictures to document the status of the home when you receive it.
-Even small details will be important at the end of the lease, so err on the side of taking more photos rather than fewer.
-Save these pictures in an online drive or cloud folder which you will have in 1-2 years.
+During the handover (the day that you take the keys from the landlord), go over the inventory list, check that all items are there and working and note what is missing or faulty.
+Take plenty of pictures to document the status of the home when you receive it.
+Even small details will be important at the end of the lease, so be on the side of taking more photos rather than fewer.
+Save these pictures in an online drive or cloud folder, which you will have in 1-2 years.
 This mitigates any risk that your landlord can dispute this with you and charge you extra or deduct heavily from your deposit when you hand back your rental property.

 We don't want you to have to contribute to these Facebook horror story posts...